PLEASE REMEMBER THAT MEAL PRICES INCREASE FROM SEPTEMBER 2019. THE NEW PRICE WILL BE £2.35 PER DAY

 We were impressed with how pupils in the food crew have been actively involved and driving this work, the fact your school is now sugar smart, not using food as a reward and the carefully thought out and innovative approach to improving the dining experience - which is an example of excellent practice.
 The provision of physical activity in your school is broad and caters to a wide range of interests, it is great that children who are less active are identified and supported to engage.
 We were also impressed by all the work your school has done to increase active travel and the great results you have achieved.
 It is clear children’s wellbeing is a priority, as it is evident that there are robust systems in place to tackle bullying, to ensure children feel safe and to celebrate equality and diversity.
 Additionally we felt you had effective systems in place to identify and support children with mental health and wellbeing needs and ensure staff feel supported, it is great that supervision is offered to staff in pastoral roles.
 Finally the work to promote green issues and sustainability is exceptional.

-From September 2018, we are introducing a Family Dining experience at lunchtime for our children.
-This means that we will try to replicate meal times in the home environment.
-We believe this will encourage children to try different foods and develop their language skills by encouraging conversation and dialogue at the dining table.
+We offer children a Family Dining experience at lunchtime.
+This means that we aim to create an environment in school which replicates the home environment.
+We believe this encourages children to relax over lunch, to try different foods and to develop their language skills through engaging in conversation and dialogue at the dining table.

-Children will eat together as a class group, will be responsible for helping to set the table and clear away at the end as well as organise themselves together.
-Children will not be permitted to leave the dining room until the end of the meal time so that they learn how to engage in a conversation with their peers.
-This will also prevent them from rushing their food simply to go and play.
+Children eat together as a class and are responsible for helping to set the table and clear away.
+Children are expected to remain at the table until the end of the meal time so that they learn how to engage in a conversation with their peers rather than rushing their food in order to go out and play.

 As part of this experience, and to ensure that as many children as possible eat a nutritionally sound meal, we encourage all children to have a school meal.
 These are currently provided FREE OF CHARGE to all children from Reception - Y2.
-From September 2018, our new Reception children will not be allowed to bring a packed lunch and will all have a school meal whilst they are free.
+Reception and Y1 children will not be allowed to bring a packed lunch and will all have a school meal whilst they are free.
 If you have any questions about these arrangements then do get in touch with the school.

 Parson Street Primary School,